druidfi/guidelines/docs/gha/dump-artifact.md

 # Github Actions - Workflows - Test Drupal Pull Request

-Put this to project's repon in `.github/workflows/dump-artifact.yml`:
+Put this to project's repo in `.github/workflows/dump-artifact.yml`:

+Change ENV variables to suit your project's needs.

+## VPN

+If connections needs VPN connection, add opvn profile in `.github/workflows/vpn.ovpn` and set `OVPN` to `yes`.

 ```
 on: